Zeioth/none-ls-autoload.nvim/README.md

 ## How to use none-ls external sources
 ### What are they?

 The `none-ls` project stop supporting builtin sources when they have not been maintained for a while.
-Knowing that: External sources are packages you can install sources not oficially supported by `none-ls`.
+Knowing that: External sources are packages you can install to use sources not oficially supported by `none-ls`.

 ### How to install them